tilch/01-project-AUCTIONBAY-backend/README.md

    ```
 4. Configuration

+   4.1 Create a database and connect to it:

-   4.1 Create a `.env` file in the root directory.
+   4.2 Create a `.env` file in the root directory.

-   4.2.
-Add the following environment variables:
+   4.3 Add the following environment variables:
    ```
    DATABASE_URL=postgresql://username:password@localhost:5432/your_db
    JWT_SECRET=your_jwt_secret